stevencohn/WindowsPowerShell/readme.md

 #### `Initialize-Machine`
 This is a top-level script meant to be downloaded independently from this repo and run to configure and initialize new machines.
 This script will download this repo to the current user's Document folder, setting it up as the default PowerShell profile.
-Best to download it to and run from $env:PROGRAMDATA
+Best to download it to and run from $env:PROGRAMDATA.
+Run `Set-ExecutionPolicy RemoteSigned` prior to running if this is the first use of PowerShell.

 #### `Install-Chocolatey`
 Can be used on new machines to install Chocolately.
 If already installed then